m-mishad/redhat-in-place-upgrade/README.md

 ![](media/Supported-upgrade-path.png)

-For more information about supported path: (https://access.redhat.com/articles/4263361)
+![]For more information about supported path:(https://access.redhat.com/articles/4263361)

 ##### 1.2 Make sure the latest version of RHEL 7 is installed.
 ##### 1.3 Make sure valid Redhat subscription is attched.